-The village was first known as Oliver Center, from its location in Oliver Township (named for pioneer settler John Oliver) when organized in 1877; the village was founded in 1886 by W. J. McGillivray, a blacksmith, who built the first house here; he named it to commemorate his killing a huge elk entangled in his wife’s clothesline; Simon Hoffman became the first postmaster on Nov.
-24, 1886; a station on the Saginaw, Tuscola & Huron Railroad; incorporated as a village in 1897.
+The village in Huron County Michigan was first known as Oliver Center, from its location in Oliver Township (named for pioneer settler John Oliver) when organized in 1877.
+The village was founded in 1886 by W. J. McGillivray, a blacksmith, who built the first house here.
+He named it to commemorate his killing a huge elk entangled in his wife’s clothesline.
+Simon Hoffman became the first postmaster on Nov.
+24, 1886.
+The location was a station on the Saginaw, Tuscola & Huron Railroad.
+Incorporated as a village in 1897.
 Today Elkton is a vibrant agricultural community hosting many festivals throughout the year.
 Elkton sits in the middle of what is considered the Wind Energy capital of Michigan.

 - Kinde Michigan – Our Bean Town

 - Kilmanagh General Store – Saving A Great Thumb Icon